jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/IBM-Cost-of-a-Data-Breach-Report-2024.md

 on average than organizations that didn’t use these technologies at all.
 See Figure 16.

-**Figure 16.** *A bar chart showing the time to identify and contain a data breach by AI and automation usage level, measured in days.
-The chart shows the time for MTTI and MTTC for no use, limited use, and extensive use.*
+![Image of Figure 16.
+Measured in days Time to identify and contain a data breach by AI and automation usage level]

 ### Security teams applied AI and automation evenly across functions
 Among organizations that stated they used AI and automation